MapsPeople/docs/collections/_web/v4/guides/simple_map.md

 ### Loading the Google Maps JavaScript API

-The Google Maps API is loaded by using a script tag like so:
+The Google Maps API is loaded by using a script tag like the one below:

 ```html
 <script src="https://maps.googleapis.com/maps/api/js?libraries=geometry&key=YOUR_GOOGLE_API_KEY"></script>